Kudzu in the United States: Description

 The word "kudzu" comes from the Japanese word for the plant, 葛, or kuzu.

 Origin in Asia

-Kudzu is believed to have originated in Japan, where the ecosystem (primarily the tendency of kudzu to experience above-ground die-back over winter) kept the vine from becoming a nuisance, and it is thought to have been introduced to China and likely Korea.
+Kudzu probably originated in Japan or China, where the ecosystem (primarily the tendency of kudzu to experience above-ground die-back over winter) kept the vine from becoming a nuisance, and it is thought to have been introduced to China and likely Korea.

 In Japan, kudzu thrives in mountainous regions, ranging from the 44th parallel north (the island of Hokkaido) to the 30th parallel north (the island of Kuchinoshima) and many of the lowlands and the islands.
 In Korea, kudzu grows in areas where the temperature can drop to -22 F.